-The New Entrant Safety Audit (NESA) is a regulatory audit that all new motor carriers must pass in order to become legally registered and certified.
-The aim of the audit is to make sure that newly established businesses are aware of and compliant with federal safety regulations.
-The audit typically lasts between 3-4 hours, during which time an auditor will assess certain aspects of a business’s operations.
+The New Entrant Safety Audit (NESA) is a regulatory audit that all new motor carriers must pass to become legally registered and certified.
+The audit aims to ensure that newly established businesses are aware of and compliant with federal safety regulations.
+The audit typically lasts 3-4 hours, during which time an auditor assesses certain aspects of a business’s operations.
 This includes a company’s:

 - driver training program

 - hazardous materials transportation policies

 - drug and alcohol testing policies

 - driver logs and more